 What is sushi?

-Sushi is a popular Japanese style of food that uses fish (raw or cooked), vegetables, and is combined with vinegar infused rice.
+Sushi is a popular Japanese style of food that uses fish (raw or cooked), and vegetables, and is combined with vinegar infused rice.
 Often it is eaten together with (pickled) ginger, wasabi, and soy sauce on the side.

-Nowadays there is a wide variety of sushi types, and also Western type of sushi roles exists.
+Nowadays there is a wide variety of sushi types, and also the Western type of sushi roles exists.
 But when and where was sushi created?

 History of sushi

-Although the Japanese cuisine gets full credit for what we know present day as sushi, it actually originates from China.
+Although Japanese cuisine gets full credit for what we know present day as sushi, it actually originates from China.
 Sushi was developed as a way of preserving fish that was caught during the rainy season.
 Mixing the fish with salt and rice was a way of preservation.
-The fish would ferment and was kept good for a longer period of time.
+The fish would ferment and be kept good for a longer period of time.
 It was a luxury dish that only the rich could afford; when the Chinese wanted to consume the fish, they would throw away the rice and just eat the fish.

 In the 7th century, sushi made its way to Japan, however, the Japanese didn’t thrown away but instead ate the rice together with the fish.
-In the 17th century, in an attempt to reduce the fermentation time, rice vinegar was added.
+In the 17th century, during Edo period, in an attempt to reduce the fermentation time, rice vinegar was added.
 This greatly diminished the time of fermentation and sushi became fast food, with many sushi stall on the streets selling it as quick bite.
 Sushi became very popular and nowadays it can be both a quick snack as well as an exclusive dining experience.

 The different types of sushi